Winner - Best Short Film - CUFF

 "Sorry, I'm not moved.
 I have my own problems, being a Dodgers fan."

-Click Here For Article
+Click Here To Read The Article

-Keith Hernandez and the Contras
++ Keith Hernandez and the Contras

 "And you thought the man only sold hair cream"

-Click Here To Read
+Click Here To Read The Full Article

-Click Here To Read the Interview
+Click Here To Read The Full Article

-Praise from Erik Lopez of SLUG Magazine:
++ Praise from Erik Lopez of SLUG Magazine

 Let me just get this out of the way first: Rob Perri is a genius.
 He has combined the likes of Being John Malcovich with 99 Tribulations to create a short, sweet and to the point look at, when T-shirts say the man, the legend, Keith Hernandez.
 Perri brings you into intimate and close contact with what it would be like if you were Keith Hernandez - he masterfully uses news reel, clips and other Hernandez footage to make an obsessively wonderful portrait of America's favorite mustached macho man, but also uses him as a vehicle to talk about how Hernandez has shaped, no I mean is, the 80s.
 Educational, humorous, thoroughly research and well-crafted, I'm Keith Hernandez is that breath of fresh air in documentaries that is a must-have and deserves to placed next to your copy of High School High.